SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 ]

 // TODO: Cite where this was proven
 It can be proven that a selection always exists and is $E(b, i)$.
-Moreover it can be proven that the winner of a game restricted to a selection is the same as the winner of the full game.
+Moreover it can be proven that the winner of a game where player 0's moves are replaced with a selection is the same as the winner in the original game.
+This allows us to soundly use a selection as an alternative set of moves for player 0, which is possibly smaller than the original one.

-// TODO: Better name to logic?
 === Logic for upward-closed sets

 Ideally we would be interested in the least selection; this can be shown to always exist in finite lattices, but not in infinite ones.
-However even then the least selection may be exponential in size to represent; for this reason a logic for upward-closed sets is used to represent the $E(b, i)$ set in a compact way, while still allowing to generate somewhat small selections.
+However the least selection can be exponential with respect to the basis size; for this reason a logic for upward-closed sets is used to represent the $E(b, i)$ set in a compact way.
+Additionally we will see that it allows us to generate sets of moves which are typically small. even if they are not the least ones.
+// TODO(Prof): "since not compositional"?

 #definition("logic for upward-closed sets")[
   Let $(L, sub)$ be a complete lattice and $B_L$ a basis of $L$.
 Given $n in bb(N)$ we can define the following logic, where $b in B_L$ and $i in range(n)$: